 - ESO/Brazil co-organised workshop on 400 Years of Stellar Rotation, Natal, 21 – 26 November 2013;

-- ESO will be present at the XIV IAU Latin-American Regional Meeting, Florianópolis, 25 – 30 November 2013;
+- ESO participation at the XIV IAU Latin-American Regional Meeting, Florianópolis, 25 – 30 November 2013;

 - ESO/NUVA/IAG Workshop on Challenges in UV Astronomy.
 ESO, Garching, 7 – 11 October 2013 (with Brazilian participation).